Joan Collins: Marriages and family

-Collins maintains residences in London, Los Angeles, New York City, and France, describing her life in 2010 as being "that of a gypsy".
+Collins maintains residences in Belgravia, Beverly Hills, and Saint-Tropez, describing her life in 2010 as being "that of a gypsy".
 In 2019, Collins and Gibson escaped a "terrifying" fire at her London flat in Eaton Place.
 Gibson was able to contain the blaze using a fire extinguisher before the emergency services arrived.
 Collins was treated for smoke inhalation but was otherwise unharmed and thanked the emergency response crews on social media.
+In 2021, she sold her condo in New York City for $2 million.

 Political views

-She was a supporter of the late Prime Minister Margaret Thatcher, and was invited to attend her funeral on 17 April 2013.
-Collins is also a staunch monarchist, stating "I'm a big monarchist and I love the Queen."
+Collins was a supporter of Prime Minister Margaret Thatcher, and was invited to attend her funeral on 17 April 2013.
+She also said: "I'm a big monarchist and I love the Queen."
 In 2004, it was announced she had become a Patron of the UK Independence Party, though she later said this did not necessarily mean she would vote for the party.
-In 2013 Collins supported British withdrawal from the European Union.
+In 2013, she supported British withdrawal from the European Union.